fastlane/docs/docs/actions/sync_code_signing.md

   `clone_branch_directly` | Clone just the branch specified, instead of the whole repo.
 This requires that the branch already exists.
 Otherwise the command will fail | `false`
   `git_basic_authorization` | Use a basic authorization header to access the git repo (e.g.: access via HTTPS, GitHub Actions, etc), usually a string in Base64 |
   `git_bearer_authorization` | Use a bearer authorization header to access the git repo (e.g.: access to an Azure Devops repository), usually a string in Base64 |
+  `git_private_key` | Use a private key to access the git repo (e.g.: access to GitHub repository via Deploy keys), usually a id_rsa named file or the contents hereof |
   `google_cloud_bucket_name` | Name of the Google Cloud Storage bucket to use | `google_cloud_keys_file` | Path to the gc_keys.json file |
   `google_cloud_project_id` | ID of the Google Cloud project to use for authentication |